South Florida Tips

 RIP Lumonics.
 (Ed.-Lumonics is sadly gone) It was a gallery of light sculptures and they put on DJ events.
 The collection and occasional events has moved to DENVER.

 There is one and only one punk club in the Miami Area, and the only worthwhile shows around.
 Its in Little Haiti and is called Churchills.
-The only problem is the neighborhood can be a little sketchy so watch your car, or better yet, splurge on a cab to get you there.
+It has recently been sold and may change format.
+The other problem is the neighborhood can be a little sketchy so watch your car, or better yet, splurge on a cab to get you there.
 That way you can drink.

 Lookout for cool punk band Boy Prostitute.

 Yesterday and Today-9274 S.W.
 40 ST, Miami, Florida 33165, 305 554-1020

 Uncle Sams-Various locations throughout the area.
 Suprising decent Indie shop.

 The best Miami Bar-

 On one of my last trips to Miami, I discovered a bar that almost made me feel at home.
 It is the Purdy Lounge, 181 Purdy Avenue near the Venetian Causeway.
 Parking is a breeze, the crowd is quite relaxed and the drinks are reasonable.
 The only problem is the music they spin is crap.

 When getting to Miami, find a copy of the

 Miami New Times weekly paper.
 It will give you the low down on the current ever changing club scene.
 Also, in the friday Miami Herald weekend section, there is also a very good rundown of clubs.
 In Fort Lauderdale, XS is the weekly of choice, though there is a much more prevalent frat boy contingent.
 Also Broward and Palm Beach Share another edition of the New Times.Live Music-